Delegatus Legal Services Inc. (“Delegatus”, “we”, “our”) takes your privacy seriously.

 Within the collective, your personal information is only made available to our employees, agents, and lawyers whose duties require it.
-We may also share your personal information with third parties when required by law, or with service providers (for example, hosting service providers).
-In the latter case, we adopt specific measures to protect your personal information (for example, by adopting specific contractual measures and limiting the sharing of your personal information).
+We may also share your personal information with third parties when required by law, or with service providers (for example, cloud hosting service providers).
+In the latter case, we take all necessary measures to protect your personal information (for example, by adopting specific contractual measures and limiting the sharing of your personal information).

 Notwithstanding the foregoing, we do not disclose any information that is protected by solicitor-client privilege unless you have waived such privilege, that we have your consent or are required to do so under applicable laws.

 Is your personal information transferred outside Quebec?